+44-20-4577-0543

 • 1

-Gives the right to receive dividends from all successfully implemented SkyWay projects.
+Entitles person to dividends from all successfully implemented string transport projects.

 • 2